openstyles/stylus/BUILD.md

 To remove a library, run `npm uninstall PACKAGE_NAME`.

-After the (un)installation, run `npm run build-vendor` to rebuild the vendor folder.
+After the (un)installation, specify files which should be copied in `tools/build-vendor.js` and run `npm run build-vendor` to rebuild the vendor folder.